What Are Rubber Patio Tiles?

 Using recycled rubber is safe for areas where people will be sitting and playing on a patio while keeping tires out of the landfill.

 Can You Use Rubber Patio Tiles to Create a Playground in the Patio Area?One of the best reasons to use rubber tiles in a patio area is to create a safe area for children to play.
 Rather than leaving a hard concrete patio floor surface, which could lead to serious injuries after a fall, rubber patio tiles offer a number of benefits.

 When children run and play on a playground, they will have far less chance of slipping with the excellent traction rubber provides.

 Extremely thick rubber tiles also yield a fall height rating.
 This means that if a child falls to the ground from a few feet while climbing on playground equipment (or just tripping), the cushion in the rubber greatly reduces the chances of head injuries.

 Additionally, the area is ready for playing quickly after a rainfall.
 If the original patio area has low spots and doesn’t drain properly, installers can create a proper drainage grade with the layout of the tiles, removing puddles and standing water.

-This tile is available in five colors, including a bright green color that will resemble a natural surface like grass.
+This tile is available in seven colors, including a bright green color that will resemble a natural surface like grass.
 The tiles use an interlocking system that simplifies installation, allowing an installer to insert a pattern into the rubber flooring using different colors.

 Do Thinner Rubber Tiles Work for Outdoor Patio Installations?Thinner rubber tiles provide a little less cushioning than thicker models, but they’re also easier to handle for installers and they cost less.